Contact Us

-The journey of a mobile app doesn't end at its launch; in fact, it's just the beginning.
+The journey of a mobile app doesn't end at launch; in fact, it's just the beginning.
 Even the most well-conceived apps face the inevitable reality of bugs and glitches post-launch.

 App Maintenance Cost – Setting the Context